-Based in Massachusetts, this family-owned business created paint in 16 different colors that is derived entirely from milk protein- a revolutionary technique that gives soft and gentle colors.
+Based in Massachusetts, this family-owned business created paint in 16 different colors that are derived entirely from milk protein- a revolutionary technology that gives soft and gentle colors.
 Only natural ingredients are used and there are extremely low VOC emissions due to the lack of poisonous biocides.

 A blank white paint is sold by this company for both internal and external decorating, and you can add a natural coloring to it too for a clean and fresh look.
-They don’t use any solvents or toxic petrochemicals which can release for months afterwards into your living space, and it is purely plant-based.
+They don’t use any solvents or toxic petrochemicals that can release for months afterward into your living space, and it is purely plant-based.

-With a range of safe paints, stains and finishes for inside and outside the home, this company has met high standards of obtaining some of the lowest VOCs around.
-All the paints are made with only natural substances and there are hardly and biocides used to preserve it.
+With a range of safe paints, stains, and finishes for inside and outside the home, this company has met high standards of obtaining some of the lowest VOCs around.
+All the paints are made with only natural substances and there are hardly any biocides used to preserve them.
 The wood stains are particularly impressive, allowing decking to endure all weathers with its natural coating.

 Paint toxin risks

 Firstly, there are known carcinogens and neurotoxicants in many types of paint that cause brain deficiencies and cancer over prolonged exposure.
 Once the chemicals have been applied to the walls or wood, there is a firsthand effect of many toxins being released- the ‘new paint’ smell.

 After this, over the course of many years, the paint can continue to leak harmful chemicals into your living space- known as ‘off-gas’.
 Initially, it can cause dizziness and throat irritations, but over time kidney damaging can occur as it processes the toxins being taken into your system- even the lungs can be badly affected with strong paints.